-The Australian Government has announced a total of $15 million (GST exclusive) for the Murray-Darling Basin Economic Development Program Round 2 grant opportunity.
-Each of the 31 communities has a notional allocation of $450,000 (GST exclusive).
-The grant opportunity will run from 1 May 2020 to 30 April 2023.
+The Australian Government has announced a total of $34 million (GST exclusive) for the Murray-Darling Basin Economic Development Program Round 3 grant opportunity.

 To be eligible your grant activity must be in accordance with these guidelines and should meet the following requirements:

 - Eligible organisations are encouraged to collaborate with the broader eligible community and, as appropriate, act in partnership with other organisations to propose projects that stimulate economic activity and growth.